sagarbatra01/neat-cars/README.md

 ### Speciation
 The final part of the evolution process is speciation.
 The new offspring are now assigned to a suiting species.
 What is then a suiting species?
 The method used in this program was compatibility distance: a measure of genetical difference in neural networks described in the paper [Efficient Evolution of Neural Networks](https://nn.cs.utexas.edu/pub-view.php?PubID=114) (2002) by Kenneth O. Stanley and Risto Miikkulainen.

-The compatibility distance $\delta$is described with the following equation:
+The compatibility distance $\delta$ is described with the following equation:

 $$ \delta = {c_1 E \over N} + {c_2 D \over N} + {c_3 \bar W}$$